vav8085/Kotlin/YoDoSomeKotlin/YoDoSomeKotlin/src/main/kotlin/MobileSystemDesign/readme.md

-Notes from Mobile System Design book
+Notes from Mobile System Design book.
+Notes are shortened and based on my own understanding.
+May not adhere completely with book.